 There has been a proliferation of online deal sourcing platforms in recent years, where buy- and sell-side parties can exchange information to a wider audience than would be typical for an ordinary M&A process conducted by an investment bank, for instance.
 Online platforms can provide an excellent way to expose a deal to multiple parties in unison while providing a vendor with access to trade and private equity buyers in real-time.

-Rest assured, these are not bulletin-style websites, but rather sophisticated platforms delivering insightful information on everything VC/PE and M&A related.
+Rest assured, these are not bulletin-style websites (nor are they purpose-built M&A software), but rather sophisticated platforms delivering insightful information on everything VC/PE and M&A related.
 Platforms such as PitchBook and Crunchbase incorporate company research (key private company financials and full public company financials), valuations, terms and multiples, cap tables, deal histories, exits and IPOs, investor portfolios, venture capital placing, news, analysis and custom analytics.

 A key benefit of an online platform is that deal makers can find counterparts they otherwise would not have found if going via the more traditional M&A routes.
 Furthermore, platforms help identify the right deal more quickly and cheaply and can avoid a situation of several costly aborted deals before a successful deal completion is achieved.

 The algorithms driving online deal sourcing platforms are based on specific submitted deal and acquisition/investment criteria.
 More accurate matching of buyers and sellers fosters shorter marketing times to identify and engage with the right buyer (or multiple buyers if an auction process is being considered) which results in a shorter and more efficient deal process overall.

 For acquisitive companies and private equity firms, online deal sourcing offers the safeguard of minimizing the chance that a key deal is missed, in addition to a range of tools to effectively appraise companies, industries and geographies which, previously, may have been cost-ineffective to cover.